BaseSecrete/active_hashcash/README.md

 ### Penalties

-To improve the protection a penalty is added for pushy and bad IPs.
+To improve protection, a penalty is added for pushy and bad IPs.

 ### For pushy IPs